Examples¶

 release: clean

-xc8-wrapper cc --cpu $(CHIP) --xc8-version $(XC8_VERSION) -Os
+xc8-wrapper cc --cpu $(CHIP) --xc8-version $(XC8_VERSION) -Os $(C_SOURCES)

-.PHONY: all build debug clean release
+.PHONY: all build build-asm debug debug-asm clean release

 Batch Script (Windows)¶